cepdnaclk/e20-3yp-Smart-Waste-Management-System/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: e20-3yp-Smart Waste Management System
+repository-name: e20-3yp-Smart-Waste-Management-System
-title: Smart Waste Management System: An IoT-Based Solution for Efficient Garbage Sorting and Collection
+title: Smart Waste Management System - An IoT-Based Solution for Efficient Garbage Sorting and Collection
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"